codecov/codecov-ats/README.md

 Set the Static analysis token to `CODECOV_STATIC_TOKEN` in your repository secrets.

-Set the Static analysis token to CODECOV_STATIC_TOKEN in your repository secrets.

-Your secrets page should look similar to this.

 1. Update your `codecov.yml` by adding the following

 ```yaml